 This connection type also requires one or more network cards for connection of individual segments of the LAN.
 Default gateway must NOT be set on any of these cards!

-If possible, it is also recommended functionality of the Internet connection before installing Kerio Control.
+On Windows, it is recommended to check functionality of both the Internet connection before installing Kerio Control: